mrzigha/evm-indexer/docs/getting_started.md

 ## Installation Options

-**WARNNING**: At the moment, the indexer is only tested on Linux x86_64.
+**WARNING**: At the moment, the indexer is only tested on Linux x86_64.
 Other platforms may not work as expected.

 To begin, you will need to clone the repository: